ALGAE Archive Login Register My Manuscripts

 All manuscripts, whether submitted by editors, employees, or members of the editorial board, are processed in the same manner as other unsolicited manuscripts.
 During the review process, submitters will not engage in the selection of reviewers or the decision-making process.
 Editors will not handle their own manuscripts, even if they are commissioned.

-6. Manuscript preparation
+6. Manuscript Preparation

 1) General Requirements